 - Add about a quarter of a cup worth of baking soda and then introduce the tools into the water.

 - Let it boil for at least 15 more minutes, and don’t stir it.

 If, after removing the tools, there is still some paint left on them, you can rinse it off with a simple toothbrush.
 It’ll come out effortlessly.

 5- Flour, Water, And Washing Soda

-Just mix water with washing soda in a clean container.
-However, how much you use of one, use the same of the other.
+- Just mix water with washing soda in a clean container.
+How much you use of one, use the same of the other.

-Then fill two-thirds of a cup with flower and complete the rest f the cup with hot water, stirring until it creates a soft gel.
+- Then fill two-thirds of a cup with flowers and complete the rest f the cup with hot water, stirring until it creates a soft gel.